indygreg/PyOxidizer/docs/config_type_python_packaging_policy.rst

   Most common Python extension modules are included.
 Extension modules like ``_ssl`` (links against OpenSSL) and ``zlib`` are not included.

-``no-gpl``
+``no-copyleft``
-  Return only extension modules that do not link against GPL licensed libraries.
+  Return only extension modules that do not link against *copyleft* licensed libraries.

   Not all Python distributions may annotate license info for all extensions or the libraries they link against.
-If license info is missing, the extension is not included because it *could* be GPL licensed.
-Similarly, the mechanism for determining whether a license is GPL is based on an explicit list of non-GPL licenses.
-This ensures new GPL licenses don't slip through.
+If license info is missing, the extension is not included because it *could* be *copyleft* licensed.
+  Similarly, the mechanism for determining whether a license is *copyleft* is based on the SPDX license annotations, which could be wrong or out of date.

 Default is ``all``.